lynndylanhurley/ng-token-auth/README.md

 };
 ~~~

-In this case, it's impossible to update the header after the first request because the first request will not complete before the second one begins.
+In this case, it's impossible to update the `Authorization` header for the second request with the `Authorization` header of the first response because the second request will begin before the first one has finished.
 The server must allow these batches of concurrent requests to share the same auth token.
-This diagram illustrates the grouping of batch requests over time:
+This diagram illustrates how batch requests are identified by the server:

 ![batch request overview](https://github.com/lynndylanhurley/ng-token-auth/raw/master/test/app/images/flow/batch-request-overview.jpg)

+The "5 second" buffer in the diagram is the default used by the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem.

 The following diagram details the relationship between the client, server, and access tokens used over time when dealing with batch requests: